EFWA 2026 PROJECT DESIGNERS

 Sylvia stands out as a speaker and promoter of circular fashion and circular economy.
 Sylvia is now a board member of ModaFad, Gremi Artesà Tèxtil de Catalunya, and PIMEC, as well as a member of PIMEC’s Circular Economy Commission.

-• Sustainable Materials: Using certified organic fibers like alpaca, merino, and silk
+• Sustainable Materials: Using certified organic fibres like alpaca, merino, and silk

 • Handcrafted Techniques: Emphasizing traditional methods and minimal waste